mne-tools/mne-python/doc/contributing.rst

 .. code-block:: console

-    $ # add a whole file's worth of changes
+    $ git add mne/some_file.py      # add all the changes you made to this file
-    $ # (same command works to add a completely new file):
+    $ git add mne/some_new_file.py  # add a completely new file in its entirety
-    $ git add mne/some_file.py
-    $ # enter interactive staging mode, to add only portions of the file:
+    $ # enter interactive staging mode, to add only portions of a file:
     $ git add -p mne/viz/some_other_file.py

 Once you've collected all the related changes together on the stage, the ``git